Q: Why did the chicken cross the road?

 The midterm and exam will have no “easy” questions, so there’s no point in repeating problems you can easily do!
 We suggest making a list throughout the semester of questions you struggle with.
 Then, before the term tests and exam, work through the questions.
 Try to do them without looking at the answers to ensure you know how to solve the problems.

 This course has a lot of equations, and many of them can only be used in very specific conditions.
-We recommend making a list of equations—and when to use them—as you go through the semester.
+We recommend making a list of equations and when to use them as you go through the semester.
 Seeing them in an organized way will help you memorize the trickier ones and remember how they connect.
-However, you won’t be allowed to bring anything into the exam.
+(You won’t be allowed to bring anything into the exam.)

 Before jumping into calculations for a physics problem, sketch out the situation and draw a Free Body Diagram (FBD).
 This will help you understand the problem and keep track of system components.